maged-elhabiby/maged-elhabiby/README.md

 # Maged El Habiby 🚀

 I'm a Software Engineering student with a focus in Mechatronics and Software Development at the University of Calgary's Schulich School of Engineering.
+Currently interning as a Site Reliability Engineer Intern at Cisco XDR.

 ## 👀 Interests & Focus

 * Artificial General Intelligence (AGI), particularly its potential and ethical considerations.
+* Computer Vision and Deep Learning
 * Quantum computing and quantum machine learning.
 * Full-stack development, cybersecurity, and network technologies.
 * AR and VR Technologies
 * Ops and Infrastructure
 * Accessibility design.

 ## 👥 Favourite People to work with